christj6/integ/README.md

 Approximates definite integrals of functions using bounds.

-First, start it up (:l Integ.hs)
+First, start it up:

+> ghci
+> :l Integ.hs

-Decide on the function you'll use (let f x = x^2)
+Decide on the function you'll use:
+> let f x = x^2

-Call the approx function (follows the syntax: approx f 0 10 100)
+Call the approx function -- follows the syntax:
+> approx f 0 10 100

 In that instance, f refers to the function,
 0 refers to the starting bound,